malaise/ada/README.txt

 64 bits.

-Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.35 is OK), or PCRE2 (10.00 or above), and require the corresponding PCRE developpement package.
+Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.35 is OK), or PCRE2, version 10.00 or above (10.22 is OK), and require the corresponding PCRE developpement package.

 Some programs depend on libssl for EVP digest.